thunderpoot/cliptoe/README.md

 <img width="796" alt="Screenshot 2021-12-16 at 23 25 35" src="https://user-images.githubusercontent.com/54200401/146463668-d257bdf7-6e5a-4380-804a-2a4659b7615a.png">

 ## Concept
+The idea was originally a TeleBASIC code-golf exercise, then was ported to Perl.
+The example screenshots are from the Perl version.

+Creating this program in whatever language has been helpful for me in familiarising myself with syntax, using the same (fairly naïve) approaches.
+I plan to add more 'translations' eventually, such as Golang, or C.

-The `ptoe_parse_input` function turns a chemical formula into its component items:
+In Perl, the `ptoe_parse_input` function turns a chemical formula into its component items:
 ```perl
 sub ptoe_parse_input
 {